johan-cronje/.github/profile/README.md

 </table>

 ## Other
-Passionate about 3D design and printing, I favor Autodesk Fusion 360 for my creative endeavors.
-Explore my collection, predominantly featuring gadgets related to bicycles, espresso, and 3D printing: [3D Models](https://www.printables.com/@Simbungu/models)
+Passionate about 3D design and printing, I use Autodesk Fusion 360 for my creative endeavors.
+Explore some of my designs, predominantly featuring gadgets related to bicycles, espresso, and 3D printing: [3D Models](https://www.printables.com/@Simbungu/models)